-Background: The endodontically treated teeth with compromised crown structure for its restoration necessitates the construction of a post and core to deliver necessary support and retention for the final crown.
+Background: The endodontically treated teeth with compromised crown structure for its restoration requires the fabrication of a post and core to provide necessary retention and support for the final crown.

-Aim: To assess and compare the fracture resistance and failure form of glass fiber post with composite core buildup and prefabricated single unit resin composite post &core.
+Aim: To assess and compare the fracture resistance and failure mode of glass fiber post with composite core build-up and prefabricated single unit resin composite post &core.

 Methodology: 40 human extracted mandibular premolars were split into two groups at random, administered root canal therapy, and then obturated with gutta-percha.
 Glass fibre post (TENAX®FiberTrans Coltene/Whaledent, USA) was cemented after the post space preparation in teeth under Group 1(n=20), and a separate composite core build-up was completed.
 In Group 2 (n=20) resin composite post and core single unit (Edelweiss post and core, Edelweiss dentistry products GmbH, Austria) were placed.
 Thermocycling (between 5 and 55°C, 30-second dwell period) was performed on all samples.
-The fracture resistance was tested in a Universal testing machine using a compressive load.
+The fracture resistance was tested using a compressive load in an Universal testing machine.
 The fracture force was measured in Newtons and a stereomicroscope was used to investigate failure patterns.